 The second stage of the Debating Nature’s Value network centred upon a year-long partnership arrangement with ICAEW (the Institute of Chartered Accountants in England & Wales).

-This new partnership follows the publication of our book entitled, Debating Nature's Value (2019, edited by Victor Anderson).
+This new partnership follows the publication of our 2019 book, Debating Nature's Value (edited by Victor Anderson).
 The book, an edited collection of essays, is a way of taking the debate to a wide range of people: The collaboration with the accountants is another way of doing the same thing.

 Accountants have an important role in the economy, influencing financial decisions across a wide range of industries and organisations.
 Their work also gives them the credibility to be listened to generally in the business world.
 Accountants also have a special role in the debate on valuing nature, as in many cases they are the people charged with the task of arriving at “natural capital” valuation figures.
 While Natural Capital Accounting is potentially new business for them, many are worried about finding a valid and reliable way to do it.
 As a world-leading professional membership organisation, ICAEW are well placed to help us access and inform discussions within this profession.